Qucs/qucs/README.md

 ## Source Download and Compilation

-The source code is available as a tarball for stable releases and Git repository clone for development.
+The source code is available as distribution tarballs and clones of the Git repository.

-The release tarball can be downloaded from: <http://sourceforge.net/projects/qucs/files/qucs/>.
+The distributed tarballs can be downloaded from: <http://sourceforge.net/projects/qucs/files/qucs/>.
 Compilation and install from tarball is expected to work as follows (see dependencies below):

     tar xvfz qucs[version].tar.gz